prof-rossetti/internet-technologies/exercises/express-app/checkpoints/5-form-data.md

 ALPHAVANTAGE_API_KEY="def456"
 ```

-Ensure the ".env" file is ignored via an entry in the ".gitignore" file.
-This prevents our local ".env" file from being tracked in version control.
+Ensure the ".env" file is ignored via an entry in the ".gitignore" file (we did this in an earlier checkpoint).
+This prevents our local ".env" file and its contents from being tracked in version control, and prevents our secret credentials from being uploaded to GitHub, where they would be exposed.

 We'll use a [NPM package called "dotenv"](https://github.com/motdotla/dotenv#readme) to read this environment variable from the ".env" file and pass it indirectly to our application.